apache/trafficcontrol/docs/source/api/cdns_name_snapshot.rst

 	:consistentHashQueryParameters: A set of query parameters that Traffic Router should consider when determining a consistent hash for a given client request.

-		.. versionadded:: ATCv4
-			This field was added to all versions of this endpoint with :abbr:`ATC (Apache Traffic Control)` version 4.0.

 	:consistentHashRegex: An optional regular expression that will ensure clients are consistently routed to a :term:`cache server` based on matches to it.

-		.. versionadded:: ATCv4
-			This field was added to all versions of this endpoint with :abbr:`ATC (Apache Traffic Control)` version 4.0.

 	:coverageZoneOnly: A string containing a boolean that tells whether or not this :term:`Delivery Service` routes traffic based only on its :term:`Coverage Zone File`